SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ##### Multiple trainruns

-This example shows how several trainruns and nodes The outgoing/incoming edge alginment depends strongly on the position of the node.
+The outgoing/incoming edge alginment depends strongly on the position of the node.

 If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node -from top to bottom or